 - Each password is stored as a salted hash, with unique salt used for each user.

-Kentik is planning a full SOC audit in the first half of 2018.
-All stored data is in a SOC2-compliant data center.
+Kentik will be ISO27001 compliant in 2018.
+All stored data is in a SOC 2-compliant data center.

 - Has Kentik undergone a vulnerability assessment or penetration test of its production environment within the past six months?